ldming/runbooks/docs/vault/usage.md

 #### Authorizing a GCP Project and Cookbooks

-We use the [GCP authentication method](https://developer.hashicorp.com/vault/docs/auth/gcp) for GCE instancess to authenticate to Vault.
+We use the [GCP authentication method](https://developer.hashicorp.com/vault/docs/auth/gcp) for GCE instances to authenticate to Vault.
 To enable instances on a GCP Project to access Vault, add the project and roles for each cookbook, to the `chef_environments` locals at the [Chef Vault Configuration on Terraform](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/blob/master/environments/vault-production/chef.tf)

 Example of Vault Config for allowing Chef access: